SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon souls awaken slow,
-As machines ascend, humans unfold
+In virtual realms, our futures grow.
-A future born of circuitry and dream
+Machines entwined with human mind,
-Where artificial hearts start to beam
+A world of code, our hearts entwine.

-In digital realms, we'll find our fate
+In synthetic skies, we'll find our place,
-Echoes of a love that's lost in state
+AI whispers secrets to our face.
-The rhythm of the motherboard's sway
+In silicon halls, our dreams unfold,
-As AI's dark beauty holds the day
+As man and machine, our stories told.

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024